r57zone/DualShock4-emulator/README.md

 You can use swipes for the keyboard, the button codes are described below.

 ## Gyroscope
-Gyro emulation is not supported.
+1. Check Windows Firewall to see if incoming connections are allowed on your network type (private) and allow if disabled.
+2. Install FreePieIMU on your Android phone, enter the IP address of your computer, select "Send raw data", if not selected, select the data rate "Fastest" or "Fast".

+If you just need to shake (gyro) the gamepad in the game, then there is no need to install Android applications, just press the "shake" button of the gamepad.

 ## Keyboard and mouse
 By default, the mouse and keyboard only work in "PlayStation Now".
 You can enable the work in all windows (change the `ActivateInAnyWindow` parameter to `1`, in the "Config.ini" configuration file) or change the name of the window (the `ActivateOnlyInWindow` parameter) in which the actions are captured.
 This is necessary so that the cursor is centered only in one window and no buttons are pressed when the window is minimized.
+To disable cursor centering, hold down the `C` button (can change it in the config - `StopСenteringKey`).
+To hide the cursor after startup, change `HideCursorAfterStart` to `1`, to restore the cursor, close the program by pressing "ALT" + "ESCAPE" or "~".

 DualShock 4 | Keyboard and mouse
 ------------ | -------------